premvishwakarma95/linux-for-devops/README.md

 - `sudo gpasswd -M iyer,tappu,bhide developers` - command to add multiple user in the group -M stand for multiple.
 - `sudo groupdel developers` - command to delete group like here we are deleting developers group.
 - `cat /etc/group` - command to see the list of groups.

+File permission commands
+- `ls -l` - command to see the file and directory with file permission.
+- 2:50